benders5e/benders5e/earthbender.md

 #### Earthwave
 *Cost: 2 chi*
-You cause the earth to buckle beneath you, forming a line 5 feet wide and as long as your bending range.
+You cause the earth to buckle beneath you, forming a line originating from you that is 5 feet wide and as long as your bending range.
 Each creature in the line must make a Dexterity saving throw.
 A creature takes 4d6 bludgeoning damage and is knocked prone on a failed save, or half as much damage on a successful one.

 Structures in this line take double damage.